-PROJECT COST DISCLAIMER: The "Total Project Cost" amount displayed for of the federal and state funded in the projects represents data provided by FDOT in the Tentative Work Program FY 2023-2027.
-For а more comprehensive view of a specific project's estimated total budget cost for all phases; refer to the LRTP.
+PROJECT COST DISCLAIMER: The "Total Project Cost" amount displayed for of the federal and state funded projects in the TIP represents data provided by FDOT in the Tentative Work Program FY 2023-2027.
+For a more comprehensive view of a specific project's estimated total budget cost for all phases; refer to the LRTP.